'It doesn't matter if it's Christmas': Hong Kong pro-democracy activists keep up protests

 China denies interfering, saying it is committed to the “one country, two systems” formula put in place at that time and blaming foreign forces for fomenting unrest.

+One eatery in the Tsim Sha Tsui tourist area organized a Christmas dinner for protesters, with hundreds queuing outside for a free plate of noodles or fried chicken.

+“It’s my first time going to a buffet with strangers, but we share the same goals ... so it feels like a meaningful way to spend Christmas,” said private tutor Kenny, 46, who was eating outside the diner.

-Additional reporting by Mari Saito, Ronn Bautista, Felix Tam and Twinnie Siu; Writing by Marius Zaharia,; Editing by Gareth Jones and Ed Osmond
+Additional reporting by Lucy Nicholson, Ronn Bautista, Felix Tam and Twinnie Siu; Writing by Marius Zaharia, Editing by Gareth Jones and Ed Osmond